-Having begun production of the CXO300 in May 2020, we have since, successfully shipped 46 outboards to 14 countries.
+Having begun production of the CXO300 in May 2020, we have since, successfully shipped over 100 outboards to 25 countries.
 This could not have been done without the help of our dedicated network of global distributors covering every corner of the globe.

 Cox Distributor for UK and Ireland, Berthon Power Ltd have had an extremely successful few months, from receiving their single installation of the CXO300, all the way through to selling a twin installation of the CXO300 to the very first customer.
 With that success, we caught up with Simon Barnett, UK & Ireland Sales Manager at Berthon, to find out more about working with Cox, his predictions on the market, and what the future looks like for the marine industry.

 Berthon has been trading continuously since 1877, providing all forms of marine services and equipment supply to the UK & International Marine Industry.